vhidvz/vhidvz.github.io/_pages/cv.md

 **Tavan-Moj-e-Karmania | توان موج کارمانیا**
 <br/> _September 2013 – August 2015_
 <br/><br/> **Full-Stack Developer**
+<br/><br/> During the period of cooperation with Tavan Moj Karmania company, I worked as a software designer and full-stack developer using PHP language and Laravel framework along with MySQL database and dashboard designed with Bootstrap and AngularJS.
+<br/><br/> Among the challenges, I was dealing with at this time was the real-time display of information resulting from location data registration using RFID.
+To overcome this problem, a set of required statistics is stored in the database for each data registration request, such as counting and totaling in discrete time blocks to show in the dashboard.
 <br/><br/> Skills: MySQL, PHP, Laravel, Bootstrap, AngularJS, RFID...
 {: .notice}